Info & application details coming January 2020

 • Directing, Playwriting, + Production

-Within their tracks, students deepen their study with major-specific courses like Shakespeare, Stage Combat, Musical Theater Performance, Dance, Directing, and Playwriting.
-Students also broaden their explorations through a wide range of electives and workshops with visiting artists from the professional theater markets in both Philadelphia and New York.
+Within their tracks, students deepen their study with major-specific courses like Improvisation, Shakespeare, Stage Combat, Musical Theater Performance, Musical Theater Dance, The Singing Instrument, Directing, Stage Management, and Playwriting.

 Courses in the Summer Institute Theater program are taught by theater professionals, actors, and specialty artists.
 The majority of our faculty teach in the degree programs at UArts.
 Our expert faculty is comprised of seasoned educators and dedicated artists who enjoy the opportunity to share their expertise and collaborate with the next generation of actors, playwrights, directors, and artists.